ovh/docs/pages/platform/integrations/airflow_guide_02_docker/guide.en-gb.md

 ### Access to AirFlow Webserver

-To access to AirFlow webserver, copy the IPv4 from the instance dashboard and open a new tab in your web browser.
+To access AirFlow webserver, copy the IPv4 from the instance dashboard and open a new tab in your web browser.

-You should access to the web server this the following address: `<IPv4>:8080` or `x.x.x.x:8080`.
+ You should access the webserver through the following address: `<IPv4>:8080` or `x.x.x.x:8080`.

 Here is the page you will see: